The Payments Desk

 Wait till you hear this—I doubled our MID mid-Q2 and guess what?
 Zero downtime for us.
 Not 37 %, not even 10 % declines.
 Been with them a couple years now, best decision we made.
 They actually walked us through the velocity thresholds instead of locking us out like Paysafe does.
 The difference is night and day.

-Neteller just bounced 37 % of our Q3 deposits—1 stadium
+Neteller just bounced 37 % of our Q3 deposits—1 online casino

 Two years on the same stack, no regrets 🙌